FrostyX/infra-docs/dns.rst

 -----------------------------

 Our setup actually requires us to specify which countries go to which servers.
-To do this, simply edit the named.conf file in puppet.
+To do this, simply edit the named.conf file in ansible.
 Below is an example of what counts as "NA" (North America).::

   view "NA" {